Chuo-ku Tourism Association Official Blog

 Nihonbashi Bridge Centennial Festival Parade (Part 2)

-[Yurikamome] Nov.
-3, 2011 08:30
+[Yurikamome] November 3, 2011 08:30

-It is called "Koedo" because of its streets.
+It is called "Koedo" from its streets.

 Nihonbashi Centennial Festival Parade Photo 023 Koedo Kawagoe matchlock musket Guntai.
 JPG